 Low sodium diet or kidney problems: If you are on a low sodium diet or have severely reduced kidney function, your doctor should closely monitor your magnesium levels while you are taking magnesium citrate, as you may be at an increased risk for hypermagnesemia.

-Neuromuscular disease: If you have Myasthenia Gravis or other neuromuscular diseases, discuss with your doctor how Citrodan (Magnesium-citrate) may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Neuromuscular disease: If you have Myasthenia Gravis or other neuromuscular diseases, discuss with your doctor how Magnesium-Citrate (Magnesium-citrate) may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: Occasional use of magnesium citrate as a laxative is considered safe in pregnancy.
 If you have any questions, talk to your doctor.